martinmhan/express-mongodb-review/README.md

 ### Exercise 5

-Use an external tool such as Postman to test your database with GET, POST, PUT and DELETE requests.
+Use an external tool such as Postman to test your database with GET, POST and DELETE requests.
 Check that the database is being updated with each request in your mongo shell.